About Melissa Mortenson:

 In 2014 Stash Books published my first book.
 “Project Teen: 21 Handmade Gifts your Teens will Love”.
 It was inspired by my children and my desire to continue to sew for them as they grew up.
 I’m convinced that teenagers love handmade quilts as much as babies do.

 In 2015 I released my first line of quilting quality cottons with Riley Blake Designs.
-Inspired by my hometown of Louisville, the fabric line is called “Derby Style” .
-My 2nd line, Wonderland begins shipping to stores in February 2016.
-You can find out more about my fabric lines just CLICK here.
+Inspired by my hometown of Louisville, the fabric line is called “Derby Style”.
+Since then I’ve released 5 other fabric lines.
+I absolutely love designing fabric, You can find out more about my fabric lines just CLICK here.
 They are available in quilt shops around the world and online.
 Just google search “Melissa Mortenson Fabric”.